Abigail Kubeka

-Abigail Kubheka (born 7 December 1939) is a South African singer, songwriter and actress.
+Abigail Kubheka OIS (born 7 December 1939) is a South African singer, songwriter and actress.
 On the SABC TV series Generations: The Legacy, she plays the role of Zondiwe Mogale, the mother of Tau Mogale (Rapulana Seiphemo) and Tshidi Phakade (Letoya Makhene).

 Personal life

 Kubeka was born 7 December 1939 in Orlando East.
 She attended a missionary boarding school in Kilnerton.
 From a young age, she showed an interest in singing.

 Career

-Abigail Kubeka started singing with popular musicians such Miriam Makeba, Hugh Masekela and has performed with many others including Thandi Klaasen.
+Abigail Kubeka started singing with popular musicians such as Miriam Makeba and Hugh Masekela, and has performed with many others, including Thandi Klaasen.

 In 2014, Kubeka received a Lifetime Achievement Award from the South African Film and Television Awards (SAFTAS), and in 2016 was honoured with a Lifetime Achievement Award at the Wawela Music Awards (WMA) in Johannesburg.
-In the early 2000s Kubeka won the Lifetime Achievement Award for best musician and jazz industrial.
+In the early 2000s, Kubeka won the Lifetime Achievement Award for best musician and jazz industrial.

 Kubeka has appeared in films including An African American (2016), The Jakes Are Missing (2015), and The Long Run (2001), in which she sang with Busi Mhlongo.